AkramsBookshelf/GCT-Unity/UnityEssentials/TrashInteraction.md

     -   Enter **Play Mode** in Unity and move the player toward a trash bag.
     -   Check the **Console** to verify the correct debug message appears when entering the trash bag's trigger.

-3. Once the debug messages confirm the interaction is working, we can proceed to implementing the actual trash collection logic.
+3. Once the debug messages confirm the interaction is working, we can proceed to implement the actual trash collection logic.

+Add  an Audio source Play One Shot (used for short soudn fx) The Audio Source should be set to "this"
+Add a Audio Source Get Clip node.
+Set it to this.
+This will get the clip on the game object.
+Set this as the value of the clip on the Play ONe Shot node.

+Have the Debug.Log for the Player Triggered output to the Playe One Shot

+ add a Destroy node with an object and time delay parameter.
+Set the target to This, which refers to the trash bag object.
+Set the delay time to 0.5 seconds to match the length of the sound clip.
+Have the Play One Shot output to the Destory Gameobject.
+Save your graph, then test it in Play mode to ensure the trash bag is destroyed only after the sound has finished playing.